colebrumley/ip2etcd/README.md

 # ip2etcd
 Posts Docker container IPs to etcd.
 The current Linux x64 binary is available [here](https://github.com/colebrumley/ip2etcd/blob/master/bin/ip2etcd?raw=true).
 It works but I need to clean up the code some.
+Right now it posts container IPs to `/key/[container name or short ID]/ip`.

 ```sh
 ---------------------